Digging deeperPlant Library

 This outstanding variety is grown for its fine textured mound of tiny narrow chartreuse to yellow foliage; perfect for dish gardens, or succulent combinations

-Fine Gold Leaf Stonecrop's attractive tiny succulent narrow leaves emerge yellow in spring, turning chartreuse in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Fine Gold Leaf Stonecrop's attractive tiny succulent narrow leaves emerge yellow in spring, turning chartreuse in color throughout the season on a plant with a mounded habit of growth.

 Fine Gold Leaf Stonecrop is a dense herbaceous annual with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.